millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 f-strings
 ---------

-.. possibly include r-strings

 Python f-strings are an efficient and simple way of formatting strings.
-They are generally faster and more readable than other methods of string formatting (including concatenation with ``+``).
+They are generally faster and more readable than other methods of string formatting (including string concatenation with ``+``).

-An f-string is just a string with an ``f`` in front of it. ``{}`` can be used inside f-strings to get the string value of python code.
+An f-string is declared by placing an ``f`` in front of the string. ``{}`` can be used inside f-strings to get the ``str`` value of python code.

 >>> a = 10
 >>> b = 37
 >>> print(f"The value of a is: '{a}'")
+The value of a is: '10'
->>> print(f"The value of a * b is: '{a * b}'")
+>>> print(f'The value of a * b is: {a * b}')
+The value of a * b is: 370

 ..
 Note::
     In the example above we used single quotes ``''`` inside double quotes ``""``.
-This is ok because they are different types of quotes.
+This is necessary if we want to include single quotes in our string.
+If you want to have both single and double quotes inside the f-string, just create the f-string ``"""`` or ``'''``.
+    >>> print(f"""'This' is too many "quotes".""")

 f-strings also make it possible for fancier formatting.
-You can learn more about that on the `Python documentation <https://docs.python.org/3/tutorial/inputoutput.html#fancier-output-formatting>`_.
+You can learn more about that from the `Python documentation <https://docs.python.org/3/tutorial/inputoutput.html#fancier-output-formatting>`_.

 Dictionaries
 ------------

-.. make a dictionary, print it or something like that.
-Find the lowest grade.

 A dictionary is another Python type.
-It is similar to a list, but it can use any datatype to retrieve another (rather than just an integer index).
+It is similar to a list, but while a list uses an integer index to retrieve another type, a dictionary can use any type to retrieve another type.
+This is called "mapping".

-Dictionaries contain key-value pairs ie., given a key, we can retrieve a value (but not the other way around).
+Dictionaries contain key-value pairs i.e., given a key, we can retrieve a value (but not the other way around).
 We access dictionaries using the ``[]`` notation.

 >>> my_dict = {"apple": "red", "orange": 12, "blueberry": True}